 Lenguaje y Lectura (pre-k and k) focuses on early literacy skills, such as phonological awareness, the alphabetic principle, phonics, early writing skills, oral language, and comprehension.

-The WELLS (Working with English Language Learners) transition program allows students to apply his or her knowledge of phonology, phonics, vocabulary, and the rules of one language for the acquisition of the second language.
+The WELLS (Working with English Language Learners) transition program allows students to apply their knowledge of phonology, phonics, vocabulary, and the rules of one language for the acquisition of the second language.

 Program material can be purchased directly through the program website.